pez2k/BinaryPatcher/README.md

 `l` - Loop, executing the previous command multiple times.
 Requires one argument denoting the number of times to run the single previous command.
 Loop commands cannot be looped.

+`i` - Insert the contents of another file at the cursor position, overwriting the current data.
+Requires one argument denoting the filename to insert.
+Optionally has a second argument specifying how many bytes of that file to insert, beginning from the start of the file.

 All argument values are required to be hexadecimal numbers without any prefix.

 Only one command per line is supported.
 Blank lines and comments are allowed, with suggested comment prefixes of `//`, `--`, or `#`.
 Multi-line comments require a prefix on all lines.